 Short-Term Disability for Maternity Leave: What Expecting Moms Need to Know

-Quick Answer: Short-term disability for maternity leave provides wage replacement, typically 40% to 100% of your salary, for 6 to 8 weeks after you give birth.
-It's one of only four ways new moms can get paid during parental leave in the U.S., and understanding how to navigate your policy before your due date can make the difference between maximizing your paid time off and leaving money on the table.
+Quick Answer: Short-term disability for maternity leave provides wage replacement — typically 40% to 100% of your salary — for 6 to 8 weeks after you give birth.
+It's one of only a handful of ways new moms can get paid during parental leave in the U.S., and understanding how to navigate your policy before your due date can make the difference between maximizing your paid time off and leaving money on the table.

 If you're trying to piece together your maternity leave pay, short-term disability insurance is probably part of the puzzle.
 But understanding how disability insurance benefits actually work feels about as clear as reading your insurance company's fine print at 2 a.m. while dealing with pregnancy insomnia.
-This blog post only discusses short-term disability; we actually have a more comprehensive article, Disability 101, that you can read here.
+This post focuses specifically on short-term disability — if you want the full picture, check out our more comprehensive Disability 101 article here.

 What Is Short-Term Disability for Maternity Leave?